Hiring a Web Designer? Ask These 6 Questions First.

 GRAPHIC DESIGN INCLUDED?

-Typically, small businesses getting started are budget conscious.
-Making sure that their dollar is stretched is key.
+Typically, a new business is budget conscious.
+Making sure that their dollar is stretching is key.
 When you are hiring a web designer that has in-house graphic design services, too, it can save hundreds of dollars.
+Moreover, it makes the overall process a smoother one.
 Studio Barn Creative never outsources graphic design pieces.
 We create them in-house with industry standard software by Adobe.
 SBC is able to bundle designs such as logo or business cards into your website design project costs without additional upcharge typically associated with outsourcing to third-parties.

 What to ask: I may need a logo or business cards, or even custom graphics for my site, can you provide those services in-house or do you farm that out to a third-party?